|

 were racing and racing boats have oophsies.
 A modern cruising

-cat winding up on its bum would have to have been grossly mismanaged
+cat winding up bum up, would have to have been grossly mismanaged

 or in conditions you wouldn't want to be out in in anything.